Easy Jambalaya with Chicken, Shrimp, and Andouille Sausage ready in under an hour. A New Orleans-style meal fit for the family. Check it out!

 - Cook for 5-7 minutes, stirring every few minutes.

-- Reduce the heat and add the chicken, tomatoes, broth, thyme, oregano, cajun seasoning and cayenne and cook, covered, for 15-20 minutes.
+- Reduce the heat to medium and add the chicken, tomatoes, broth, thyme, oregano, cajun seasoning and cayenne and cook, covered, for 15-20 minutes.
+(It should be simmering but not boiling, reduce heat as needed)

 - Add the shrimp and sausage, stir and cook for 3-5 minutes, uncovered, before serving.